 \subsection{Robotic Systems and Tasks}

-\textbf{Manipulation System and Tasks. } Our manipulation experiments are conducted on a UR5e robot.
-Actions are six-dimensional relative end-effector pose targets, and observations include joint states and three $224\times224$ RGB images from wrist-mounted, overhead, and side-view cameras.
+\textbf{Manipulation System and Tasks. } Manipulation experiments are conducted on a UR5e robot.
+Actions are six-dimensional relative end-effector pose targets and a binary gripper action, and observations include joint states and three $224\times224$ RGB images from wrist-mounted, overhead, and side-view cameras.
 Each image is encoded with a pretrained ResNet-18, fused with proprioception, and mapped to a 64-dimensional latent state $z$.
-Training uses 100K trajectories, approximately $36\%$ of which are optimal expert sequences (see \cref{app:manip} for details).
+Training uses 100k trajectories (see \cref{app:manip} for details on data mixture).
 We use history and prediction horizons $H=T=5$ and control the robot at \SI{5}{\hertz}.
-Expert policies are trained following \cite{yin2026emergent}.
-We consider the following precise assembly tasks, with initial conditions drawn from a Narrow (\qtyproduct{2 x 2}{\cm}) or Wide (\qtyproduct{35 x 35}{\cm}) grid: \begin{hangingpar} \textbf{1) Peg Insertion.} We construct a peg insertion task similar to the \SI{16}{\mm} square peg task from \cite{narang2022factory}.
-This task requires picking the peg, aligning it with the hole, and insertion. \end{hangingpar} \begin{hangingpar} \textbf{2) Table Leg.} We use the assets from \cite{heo2023furniturebench} to generate a task where a table leg must be picked, aligned, and threaded into a hole on a table. \end{hangingpar} \textbf{Quadruped System and Tasks.} We conduct quadrupedal experiments on a Unitree Go2 platform, with actions given as position targets for the $12$ joints.
-Observations include proprioceptive signals and a local terrain height map, which is encoded by $E_\theta$ using a CNN and fused with low-dimensional observations via an MLP to produce the latent state $z$.
+Expert policies are trained with \cite{yin2026emergent}.
+We consider two precise assembly tasks, with initial conditions drawn from a Narrow (\qtyproduct{2 x 2}{\cm}) or Wide (\qtyproduct{35 x 35}{\cm}) grid: \begin{hangingpar} \textbf{1) Peg Insertion.} We construct a peg insertion task similar to the \SI{16}{\mm} square peg task from \cite{narang2022factory}.
+This task requires picking the peg, aligning it with the hole, and insertion. \end{hangingpar}

+\begin{hangingpar} \textbf{2) Table Leg.} We follow \cite{heo2023furniturebench}, wherein a table leg must be picked, aligned, and threaded into a hole on a table. \end{hangingpar} \textbf{Quadruped System and Tasks.} We conduct quadrupedal experiments on a Unitree Go2, with actions given as position targets for the $12$ joints.
+Observations include proprioception and a local terrain height map, encoded using a CNN and fused with low-dimensional observations via an MLP to produce the latent state $z$.
 The policy $\pi_\theta$, reward $R_\theta$, and value $V_\theta$ are additionally conditioned on desired base forward, lateral, and yaw velocities.
-Pretraining uses 100M simulated trajectories, of which $55.7\%$ come from an expert policy trained in IsaacLab \cite{mittal2025isaaclab}.
+Pretraining uses 100M simulated trajectories.
 We use history and prediction horizons $H=T=25$ and plan at \SI{50}{\hertz} on a laptop with an RTX 4090M.
 See \cref{app:qped} for details.
-We consider the following tasks: \begin{hangingpar} \textbf{1) Slippery Slope.} The robot traverses straight over two panels inclined at $3.0^\circ$ and $5.7^\circ$, respectively.
+We consider two tasks: \begin{hangingpar} \textbf{1) Slippery Slope.} The robot traverses straight over two panels inclined at $3.0^\circ$ and $5.7^\circ$, respectively.
 The panels are covered with PTFE (Teflon), and the robot’s feet are wrapped with thermoplastic, creating extremely low-friction contacts.
 A trial is successful if the robot traverses \SI{1.82}{\meter}, clearing both panels.
 We conduct five trials per commanded forward speed at $0.1$, $0.3$, and $0.5$~\si{\meter\per\second}. \end{hangingpar}

 \begin{hangingpar} \textbf{2) Foam.} The robot traverses two \SI{5}{\cm} thick overlapping memory foam pads whose compliant dynamics are not modeled in simulation.
 A trial is successful if the robot traverses \SI{3.00}{\meter} to clear the foam.
 We conduct five trials per commanded forward speed at $0.2$, $0.7$, and $1.2$~\si{\meter\per\second}. \end{hangingpar}